-While it appears that TRAI is already well aware of the situation being witnessed by the relevant players in the broadcasting and cable TV industry as a consequence of the emergence of 'aggregators', there are certain pertinent issues to be brought forth so that the same could addressed and suitable amendments be made to the relevant acts, rules, regulations etc.
+While it appears that TRAI is already well aware of the situation being witnessed by the consumers at large and the relevant players in the broadcasting and cable TV industry as a consequence of the emergence of 'aggregators', there are certain pertinent issues to be bought forth before TRAI so that the same can be effectively addressed and suitable amendments be made to the relevant acts, rules and regulations etc.

-The written comments made henceforth are broadly divided into two limbs followed by recommendations which are additional to the proposals already made in the consultation paper and in the draft (amendment) regulations and the draft memorandum.
+The written comments made henceforth are broadly divided into two parts, followed by recommendations which are additional to the proposals already made by TRAI in the consultation paper and the draft (amendment) regulations and the draft memorandum.

-The first limb deals with the anti-competitive practices being practiced by the 'aggregators' and related industry players which in effect is prejudicing the competition in the relevant market and is thereby adversely affecting the interest of small time 'players at the lower end of the supply chain' namely, the MSOs and the LCOs, which in turn is being passed on to the end-consumers.
+The first part deals with the anti-competitive practices being practiced by the 'aggregators' and related industry players which in effect is prejudicing the competition in the relevant market and is thereby adversely affecting the interest of small time 'down-vertical players' namely, the MSOs and the LCOs, which in turn is harming the interest of Millions of consumers and the unnecessary financial burden is being passed on to these end-consumers.

-The second limb deals with the issues related to pricing of pay channels and as to in what manner the pay channels ought to be priced so that a fair situation be arrived at for all the relevant players and the end-consumers of the broadcasting and cable TV industry.
+The second part deals with the issues related to pricing of pay channels and as to in what manner the pay TV channels ought to be priced so that a fair situation be arrived at for all the relevant players while keeping the interest of the millions of end-consumers of the broadcasting and cable TV industry.